NormanGwinn/sqlalchemy-challenge/README.md

 ![/](ExpectedVacationTemperatures.png)

-In addition to my favorite speedo and turtleneck, I plan to bring a poncho to handle 0.22" rain.
+In addition to my favorite speedo and turtleneck, I plan to bring a poncho to handle 0.22" of rain.